MissingMaps/blog/2018-12-03-mapping-in-myanmar.md

 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20181203_3.png">
 <p class="caption">Discussing open data, CC-BY Kyawzayar Linn</p>
 </figure>

 Before this activity took place, there were about 113 POIs on the map for the city of Mawlamyine in OSM.
 After this team collected their datasets, cleaned the data and uploaded, nearly **60,000 new POIs** were added into OSM!
-These new data layers can help disaster managers and planners identify key places they can distribute resources at before or after a disaster strikes.
+These new data layers can help disaster managers and planners identify key places they can distribute resources before or after a disaster strikes.

 Using the [OSM Analytics Tool](https://osm-analytics.org/) we can see how many buildings were in this area before and after the new data were brought into OSM.